tankwyn/lorx/templates/doc/docs/index.md

 **Note:**

-* All strings are immutable (const), string APIs defined in orxString.h with non-const char sequence params are prohibited.
+* All strings are immutable (const), string APIs defined in orxString.h with non-const char sequence params are not binded.
 * Every conversion from Lua string to C string will cause caching in Orx (`orxString_Store`), so you must avoid immoderate generation of C strings.
-* void* is stored as a userdata in Lorx (lorx.void* or lorx.void*#, '#' stands for 'const').
+* void\* is stored as a userdata in Lorx (lorx.void\* or lorx.void\*\#, '\#' stands for 'const').

 ### Enums

-Enums are converted to lowercase strings: `orxEVENT_TYPE_PHYSICS -> 'physics'`.
+Enums are lowercase strings in Lua: `orxEVENT_TYPE_PHYSICS -> 'physics'`.

 ### Utypes (structs)

 Structs are stored as userdata.
-However, there is no difference between a struct and a pointer to struct in Lorx, so I like to call them 'utypes'.
+However, there is no difference between a struct and a pointer to a struct in Lorx, so I like to call them 'utypes'.

-There are two types of utypes in Lorx, one is private structs, the other is public structs.
+There are two types of utypes in Lorx, one is the private structs, the other is the public structs.

-For private structs, only the pointer to the struct is stored and they can only be created by Orx through an API call.
+For the private structs, only the pointer to the struct is stored and they can only be created by Orx through an Orx call.

-For public structs, both the pointer and the memory block are stored and you can create them through a constructor function.
-As a result, these utypes are totally managed by Lua GC.
+For the public structs, both the pointer and the memory block are stored and you can create them through a constructor function.
+As a result, these utypes are totally managed by the Lua GC.

 When passing utypes between Lua and Orx, they will be duplicated (pass by value) rather than referenced.
-Obviously, only the pointers are duplicated for private types, while the whole data are duplicated for public types.
+Obviously, only the pointers are duplicated for the private types, while the whole data are duplicated for public types.
 Avoiding referencing makes things a lot easier.

 For the sake of simplicity, complex data structures are dealt with differently. (e.g. events related types, see [Events](index.md#events) for details).

 **Note:**

 There are a few cases where a const pointer is returned, Lorx marks these APIs with a 'Const' suffix and distinguish const utypes with a '#' suffix in the tname or type name.
-Const objects cannot be passed to the APIs asking for a non-const param.
+Const objects cannot be passed to the APIs requiring for non-const params.

 ### Arrays

 Arrays are Lua tables in Lorx.
-Every Orx API call with array param will cause memory allocation and deallocation.
+Every Orx API call with array params will cause memory allocation and deallocation.

 This won't be very performant, so don't do arrays too heavily in Lua.